hunaonao/learngit/readme.txt

-Get is a version control system. git is free software.
+Get is a distributed version control system. git is free software.